PaulTreanor/Jester/docs/development-blog/dev_blog.md

 This blog is to document the research and design done during the development of Jester.

 _____

+## Git Hooks and Automated Testing - Paul - 24/03/2021
+Git hooks are a way to run useful scripts before git events such as commiting or merging occur.
+I created some to help with our project workflow.

+I made scripts to warn the user if they are about to commit to the master branch, and to validate that the commit message typed has at least 5 words in it (good commit messages are important!).

+### Automated Testing
+I also created a script which automatically runs all pytest tests in the repository.
+Pytest automatically detects files named with the *_test.py convention so this was very doable.
+I found that these tests locally before commits is more suiitable than on GitLab since the most important tests depend on OpenPose being installed on the machine.

+### Sharing Hooks
+The scripts used are in a folder called git hooks in the root of the repo so we can both use them on our machines.

 ## Server and API - Paul - 1/03/2021
 An API is needed to connect the mobile devices running the Jester app to the server where images are processed.
 Images are sent from devices to the server, and a classification is returned.